PLC-Programmer/PyTorch/time_series_forecasting/experiments_with_linear_models/README.md

 ## The forecasting strategy

-Like with the monthly milk production this program also applies the **recursive strategy** where only one datapoint is forecast by the model at a time which is then used to forecast the next datapoint:
+Like with the monthly milk production this program also applies the **recursive strategy** where only one datapoint is forecast by the model at a time which is then being used to forecast the next datapoint:

 ```
 # do a prediction